ajcwebdev/dash-transcripts/markdown_files/2024-04-01-what-is-a-dapp.md

 [34:37] This is what the garbage, pinning is to get around the garbage collection issue, and there's pinning services.
 [34:45] So it's like, well, we got back to relying on a service now.
 But you can also, as I said, just run your own node.
 [34:54] There's also even, there's different platforms, I'm blanking on the name right now, that will give you kind of like a part, you know, I was talking about web two, web three, we've
-[35:04] talked about this a lot, Ryan, where they'll give you kind of like a web two like deployment platform that syncs to a GitHub repo, and then they will stick that onto IPFS for you.
+[35:04] talked about this a lot, Rion, where they'll give you kind of like a web two like deployment platform that syncs to a GitHub repo, and then they will stick that onto IPFS for you.
 [35:15] So those can be pretty cool as like an entry point for people who don't want to like fully imbibe this whole IPFS mindset, they want kind of like a partway, and then they can
 [35:24] get something that does have like a content hash, and then they can kind of work backwards from that, and then maybe start to get more comfortable with the system, eventually run
 [35:31] their own node.
 But there's a lot of companies out there that are trying to kind of meet people halfway.